Chike (singer): 2016–2024

 After The Voice Nigeria, Chike was signed to Universal Republic along with the other top four contestants on the show.
 He released his debut single Fancy U in December 2016 under Universal Republic, with its music video being released in early 2017.
 Chike was also made an ambassador for Airtel Nigeria along with the other seven finalists of The Voice Nigeria.

 In April 2017, Chike had been cast by Africa Magic to play the role of Mayowa Badmus in a television drama named Battleground.
 Chike departed from Universal Republic in November 2017 to become an independent artist.
 He released his next single, titled "Beautiful People," in February 2018.
 Chike released his 14-track debut studio album, Boo of the Booless, during a performance at the 2020 Big Brother Lockdown TV show.
 In September 2023, Chike was announced as a brand ambassador for Glo telecommunication alongside Asake, Kizz Daniel.

 Chike announced that his third studio album, Son of Chike, would be released on July 19, 2024.
-The album includes tracks such as "Unto You", "Lifetime Love", and "Ego Oyibo".
-It features collaborations with Nigerian artists like Olamide, Ladipoe, and Qing Madi.
-Chike has described the album as a deeply personal project that reflects his cultural heritage and experiences, aiming to connect with listeners on an emotional level.
+The album includes collaborations with Nigerian artists like Olamide, Ladipoe, and Qing Madi.

-In 2024, Chike earns his biggest streaming day on Spotify Nigeria, following the release of " Funds".
+In 2024, Chike earns his biggest streaming day on Spotify Nigeria, following the release of "Funds".

+Personal life

+In May 2026, Chike became the subject of media attention after television host Frank Edoho claimed that his estranged wife Sandra Onyenucheya had been having an affair with the singer, and that it contributed to the breakdown of the marriage.
+Onyenucheya denied the accusation.